SEARCH

 If a greenhouse is on your garden wish list, it’s helpful to know what to expect.
 In cold climates, unheated greenhouses have different uses at each time of year.
-Find out what’s possible along with some surprising, alternate uses.
+Learn the pros and cons along with some surprising, alternate uses.

 If you are interested in building your own, this shows how I built my lean-to greenhouse step-by-step.